-By restricting funding to the north east region, we help ensure that our region is an attractive choice for leading heamatologists and promising registrars.
-Whilst we fund research solely in the north east of England, these projects ultimately help patients worldwide.
+By restricting funding to the northern region, we help ensure that the north is an attractive choice for leading heamatologists and promising registrars.
+Whilst we fund research solely in the north of England, these projects ultimately help patients worldwide.

 Please ensure you have fully read our Guidance Notes – Grant Applications before submitting.

 Bright Red Clinical Research Training Fellowship

 This award enables trainees in haematology or allied specialties to undertake clinical or laboratory research for one year.
 It is intended that applicants will register for a research degree and seek competitive funding at a national level to complete their studies.
 Research costs up to 15,000 and salary according to nationally approved salary scales are provided.
 PhD fees are not funded.
 Usually one Fellowship will be offered annually.